kaylahannen/cse15l-lab-reports/Lab 1.md

 ![Image](Screen Shot 2024-01-11 at 3.15.42 PM.png)

+When I ran the cd command with no argument out of the home directory, nothing appeared to change.
+The directory stayed the same, and there was no output in the terminal.

 Example 2: cd, directory argument

 ![Image](Screen Shot 2024-01-11 at 3.16.09 PM.png)

+When I ran the cd command with a directory argument, the working directory changed to the directory I chose (lecture 1).

 Example 3: cd, file argument

 ![Image](Screen Shot 2024-01-11 at 3.18.44 PM.png)

+When I ran the cd command with a file argument, I received a message in the terminal stating that the argument is "Not a directory".
+The working directory was not changed.

 Example 4: ls, no argument